Digital Camera Sensors and ISO

 So, when switching from one camera to another, if we maintain the same field of view and the same aperture diameter, we will also maintain the same depth of field.
 The 2 cases are optically “equivalent”.

 The relationship between aperture diameter and depth of field is quite interesting.
-When considering what format of camera to buy or to use in a particular scenario, it is helpful to understand the role of aperture diameter.
 In effect, if we want a shallow depth of field to separate subject from background, we need a physically big lens, regardless of camera format.
 We need to think in terms of diameter rather than f/number.

 Referring this back to f/number, the following table shows 3 lenses that would have the same diameter and are "equivalent" in angle of view and depth of field characteristics.